NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/MONAILabelLung/MONAILabel_Installation.md

 The [Monailabel GitHub page is here.](https://github.com/Project-MONAI/MONAILabel)

-To run MONAI Label locally, you should have a computer with a medium/high-end Nvidia GPU (16-24 GB totally available video RAM)  and CUDA available.
+To run MONAI Label locally, you should have a computer with a medium/high-end NVIDIA GPU (16-24 GB totally available video RAM)  and CUDA available.
 MONAI Label can also be run on CPU, but the performance will lack.

 GPU compatibility: